Ordering coffee in Madeira & Portugal – for dummies [2020]

 Various passion fruit desserts, cakes and pastries are also popular (and highly recommended)…

-It is impossible to list all recommended café’s as especially the centre of Funchal is full of great places.
+It is almost impossible to list all recommended café’s as especially the center of Funchal is full of great spots & great coffee.
 See instead:

 I hope this post was useful.
 Enjoy your coffee times in Madeira guys!